Strophe27/maxuino/README.md

 ##22-07-16

 ###Done :
-- Full working with NodeMCU v2 with sadam.tcpClient as Max objectand StandardFirmataWifi
+- Full working with NodeMCU v2 with sadam.tcpClient as Max objectand, and StandardFirmataWifi on the Arduino

 ###To do :
 ####in maxuino.maxpat